 Marketing attribution focuses on the different marketing channels a company uses to attract clients and attributes a different value to each of them.

-In this article, we’ll explain the benefits of marketing attribution in ecommerce, the different types, models, and metrics to consider, and how to get started tracking where your customers come from.
+In this article, I’ll explain the benefits of marketing attribution in ecommerce, the different types, models, and metrics to consider, and how to get started tracking where your customers come from.

 - What Is Marketing Attribution?